 Projects have only two capabilities and two templates.
-Prior to 2020.1, Project Leader was treated as a permission capability rather than a setting.
-For more information about project leaders and how to assign them in 2020.1 and later, see Project administration.
+For more information about project leaders and how to assign them, see Project administration.

-View allows a user to see the project.
+View lets a user see the project.
 If a user hasn’t been granted the view capability, the project won’t be visible to them.
 Granting the view capability for a project does not mean a user can see any content in the project, just the existence of the project itself.

-Publish allows a user to publish content to the project from Tableau Desktop or Tableau Prep Builder.
+Publish lets a user publish content to the project from Tableau Desktop or Tableau Prep Builder.
 The publish capability is also required to move content into the project or save content to the project from web authoring.
-Prior to 2020.1, this capability was called Save.

-View allows a user to see the workbook or view.
+View lets a user see the workbook or view.
 If a user hasn’t been granted the view capability, the workbook won’t be visible to them.

-Filter allows a user to interact with filters in the view, including keep only and exclude filters.
+Filter lets a user interact with filters in the view, including keep only and exclude filters.
 Users lacking this capability won’t see filter controls in the view.

-View Comments allows a user to view the comments associated with the views in a workbook.
+View Comments lets a user view the comments associated with the views in a workbook.

-Add Comments allows a user to add comments to views in a workbook.
+Add Comments lets a user add comments to views in a workbook.

-Download Image/PDF allows a user to download each view as a PNG, PDF, or PowerPoint.
+Download Image/PDF lets a user download each view as a PNG, PDF, or PowerPoint.

-Download Summary Data allows a user to view the aggregated data in a view, or in the marks they’ve selected, and download that data (as a CSV).
+Download Summary Data lets a user view the aggregated data in a view, or in the marks they’ve selected, and download that data (as a CSV).

-Download Full Data allows a user to view the underlying data in a view, or in the marks they’ve selected, and download that data (as a CSV).
+Download Full Data lets a user view the underlying data in a view, or in the marks they’ve selected, and download that data (as a CSV).

-Web Edit allows a user to edit the view in a browser-based authoring environment.
+Web Edit lets a user edit the view in a browser-based authoring environment.

-- Note: Creating new content in the browser or saving views from the web edit interface requires a specific combination of capabilities.
+- Note that creating new content in the browser or saving views from the web edit interface requires a specific combination of capabilities.
 For more information, see Web Editing and Web Authoring.

 - The Web Editing feature must also be enabled for the entire site or even users with this capability allowed won’t be able to web edit.
 For more information, see Set a Site's Web Authoring Access(Link opens in a new window).

-Download Workbook/Save a Copy allows a user to download a packaged workbook (as a TWBX).
-Allows a user to save (publish) a copy from the web edit interface as a new workbook.
-Prior to 2020.1, this capability was called Download Workbook/Save As.
+Download Workbook/Save a Copy lets a user download a packaged workbook (as a TWBX).
+Lets a user save (publish) a copy from the web edit interface as a new workbook.

-Overwrite allows a user to overwrite (save) the content asset on the server.
-Prior to 2020.1, this capability was called Save.
+Overwrite lets a user overwrite (save) the content or asset on the server.

 - When allowed, the user can re-publish a workbook, data source, or flow, or save a workbook or flow in web authoring, thereby becoming the owner and gaining access to all permissions.
-Subsequently, the original owner’s access to the workbook is determined by their permissions just like any other user.
+After this change in ownership, the original owner’s access to the workbook is determined by their permissions just like any other user.

-Create/Refresh Metrics allows a user to create metrics on the views in a workbook and allows any metrics that a user creates from those views to refresh.
+Create/Refresh Metrics lets a user create metrics on the views in a workbook and lets any metrics that a user creates from those views refresh.
 For more information, see Create and Troubleshoot Metrics.

-Move allows a user to move workbooks between projects.
+Move lets a user move workbooks between projects.
 For more information, see Move content.

-Set Permissions allows a user to create permission rules for the workbook.
+Set Permissions lets a user create permission rules for the workbook.

-View allows a user to see the data source on the server.
+View lets a user see the data source on the server.

-Connect allows a user to connect to a data source in Tableau Desktop, Tableau Prep Builder, Ask Data, or web editing.
+Connect lets a user connect to a data source in Tableau Desktop, Tableau Prep Builder, Ask Data, or web editing.

-Download Data Source allows a user to download the data source from the server (as a TDSX)
+Download Data Source lets a user download the data source from the server (as a TDSX).

 - Cube data sources, like those for Microsoft Analysis Services or Oracle Essbase connections, must be used locally.
 To download the published data source to Tableau Desktop, the user must have the Download capability.
 For more information, see Cube Data Sources.

-Overwrite allows a user to publish a data source to the server and overwrite the data source on the server.
-Prior to 2020.1, this capability was called Save.
+Overwrite lets a user publish a data source to the server and overwrite the data source on the server.

-Delete allows a user to delete the data source
+Delete lets a user delete the data source.

-Set Permissions allows a user to create and edit permission rules for the data source
+Set Permissions lets a user create and edit permission rules for the data source.

 |View template||Explore template||Publish template||Administer template|

-Overwrite* allows a user to publish a flow and overwrite the published flow.
+Overwrite lets a user publish a flow and overwrite the published flow.

-Move allows a user to move content between projects.
+Move lets a user move assets between projects.
 For more information, see Move content.

-Set Permissions allows a user to create permission rules for the content.
+Set Permissions lets a user create permission rules for the asset.